 As a patient at Saint Vincent, you have both rights and responsibilities.
 We provide a summary of those below, but please see further details in our Patient Rights and Responsibilities brochure.

-If you do not receive a hard copy of the brochure at registration, you can request one from your nurse or by calling Patient Relations from your hospital phone at extension 7081.
+If you do not receive a hard copy of the brochure at registration, you can request one from your nurse or by calling Patient Experience Department from your hospital phone at extension 7081.

 You have the right to: